xplosionmind/old.tommi.space/_notes/public/Tutto.md

 main: true
 description: "Un archivio di tutte le cose che faccio e che ho fatto"
 todo:
-  - "Move this to a CSV file"
+  - "Move this to a CSV/YAML file (how to handle links and resources?)"
   - "Sort everything BY DATE, with YEAR as H2; current H2s should become tags"
   - "Update Flickr links"
 ---